-There’s a few things you will want to take into account when you’re installing a Clivus Multrum™ composting toilet.
+There are a few things you will want to take into account when you’re installing a Clivus Multrum™ composting toilet.

-With a split system composting toilet the tank needs to be positioned under the bathroom where the pedestal is located.
+With a split system composting toilet, the tank needs to be positioned under the bathroom where the pedestal is located.
 This means you will need access to the area where the holding tank is located.

-Drain pipes for excess liquid from the tank must slope down to its discharge point into a soakage trench or other disposal method.
+The drain pipe for excess liquid from the tank must slope down to its discharge point into a soakage trench or other disposal method.

 The volume of excess liquid will depend on several factors, but should not exceed 1 litre per person per day.
 In domestic installations, there is frequently no excess liquid at all.
 Clivus Multrum can also provide reliable pump-out systems if natural drainage cannot be achieved.